 A favourite summer weekend or day trip for me is taking in a play at the annual Shaw Festival in the quaint town of Niagara-on-the-Lake.
 You can make a weekend trip by visiting the festival and the charming boutiques and cafes in Niagara-on-the-Lake, driving along the breathtaking Niagara Parkway, then heading to neighbouring Niagara Falls.
-The Shaw Festival 2017 is performing several comedies, dramas and musicals including headliners Me and My Girl, Saint Joan and Dracula at the Festival Theatre among others (we’re giving away 2 tickets to a show (Me and My Girl, Saint Joan or Dracula) at the Shaw Festival…see giveaway details below).
+The Shaw Festival 2017 is performing several comedies, dramas and musicals including headliners Me and My Girl, Saint Joan and Dracula at the Festival Theatre among others.
 Read further to find out what’s playing at the Shaw Festival in 2017.

 History of The Shaw Festival

 The Shaw Festival began in 1962 to showcase the plays of English playwright Bernard Shaw and his contemporaries.
 The festival’s original two theatres were the Royal George Theatre and the Court House Theatre on Queen Street.
 As the festival expanded to showcase plays that were written or set during the lifetime of Shaw, the festival’s bricks and mortar location expanded to include the Festival Theatre and the Jackie Maxwell Theatre.

 The following plays will be performed at the Festival Theatre, the Shaw Festival’s flagship theatre: